darealshinji/yua/README.md

 Default prefix: /usr/local<br>
 Install in different prefix: `make install PREFIX=/usr`

+Compile a statically linked binary with embedded FFmpeg and MP4Box: `make static`

 Copyright (C) 2014 Taiga Software LLC

 Your use of this software is governed by the terms of the GPL version 2